arifpunjwani/radar/README.md

-Back-up of exported configuration files.
+Back-up of exported configuration files after firmware update v2.47

 Files are however encrypted for safety.